Skip to main content

 // currentTime = 1602486314645

 Two of these that might look strange are getMonth and getTime.
 Even though it is 2020-10-12, currentMonth is 9.
 That's because months are counted from 0.
 So January is 0, all the way to December which is month 11.
 You might assume getTime returns a time of day like "09:05", but instead it returns something as odd as the number of milliseconds since midnight 1970-01-01.
-That is JavaScript's way of expressing an exact point in time.
+That is JavaScript's way of expressing an exact moment in time.
 Any time before 1970-01-01 is therefore represented as a negative number when using getTime.

 function getMillisecondsDiff(startDate, endDate) {